 You cannot disable IP discovery when you create a universal logical switch.
 You can disable IP discovery via the API after the universal logical switch is created.
 This setting is managed separately on each NSX Manager.
 See the NSX API Guide.

 MAC learning builds a VLAN/MAC pair learning table on each vNIC.
 This table is stored as part of the dvfilter data.
 During vMotion, dvfilter saves and restores the table at the new location.
 The switch then issues RARPs for all the VLAN/MAC entries in the table.
-You might want to enable MAC learning if your VMs have multiple MAC addresses or are using virtual NICs that are trunking VLANs.
+You might want to enable MAC learning if you are using virtual NICs that are trunking VLANs.

 Universal Logical Switch